Psychological effects of Internet use: Escapism

 Ease of access to the Internet can increase escapism in which a user uses the Internet as an "escape" from the perceived unpleasant or banal aspects of daily/real life.
 Because the internet and virtual realities easily satisfy social needs and drives, according to Jim Blascovich and Jeremy Bailensen, "sometimes [they are] so satisfying that addicted users will withdraw physically from society."
 Stanford psychiatrist Dr. Elias Aboujaoude believes that advances in virtual reality and immersive 3-D have led us to "where we can have a 'full life' [online] that can be quite removed from our own."
 Eventually, virtual reality may drastically change a person's social and emotional needs.
 "We may stop 'needing' or craving real social interactions because they may become foreign to us," Aboujaoude says.

+Psychological distress has been found to influence and increase escapism.
+Escapism, in turn, increases the likelihood of internet addiction, compulsive internet use, gaming addiction, and further harmful consequences.

 Effects on children

 Internet has its impact on all age groups from elders to children.
 According to the article 'Digital power: exploring the effects of social media on children's spirituality', children consider the Internet as their third place after home and school.

 One of the main effects social media has had on children is the effect of cyber bullying.
 A study carried out by 177 students in Canada found that "15% of the students admitted that they cyberbullied others" while "40% of the cyber victims had no idea who the bullies were".
 The psychological harm cyber bullying can cause is reflected in low self-esteem, depression and anxiety.
 It also opens up avenues for manipulation and control.
 Cyber bullying has ultimately led to depression, anxiety and in severe cases suicide.
 Suicide is the third leading cause of death for youth between the ages of 10 and 24.
 Cyber bullying is rapidly increasing.
 Some writers have suggested monitoring and educating children from a young age about the risks associated with cyber bullying.

 Children use, on average, 27 hours of internet a week and it is on the increase.
 This leads to an increased risk of insomnia.

 Screen time is affecting children in many ways, not only are children at an increased risk of insomnia but they are also at risk of having eye and health developing problems.
 A study done in 2018 showed that young children are experiencing Computer Vision Syndrome, also referred to as Digital Eye Strain symptoms which include blurred or double vision, headaches, eye fatigue, and more.
 Many kids are having to wear glasses at a younger age due to excessive amount of screentime.
 Health problems are also a big effect of the internet.
-The National Longitudinal Study of Adolescent Health did a study on adolescents ranging from 7-12 grade and they found that the more screen time you have the higher the risk of obesity.
-Reducing the amount of time children spend on the internet can prevent getting diseases like obesity and diabetes.
+The National Longitudinal Study of Adolescent Health did a study on adolescents ranging from 7-12 grade and they found that more screen time increases the risk of obesity.
+Reducing the amount of time children spend on the Internet can prevent development of diseases like obesity and diabetes.